 This industry comprises establishments known as medical and diagnostic laboratories primarily engaged in providing analytic or diagnostic services, including body fluid analysis and diagnostic imaging, generally to the medical profession or to the patient on referral from a health practitioner.

 This industry comprises establishments of health practitioners having the degree of D.M.D.
-(Doctor of Dental Medicine), D.D.S.
-(Doctor of Dental Surgery), or D.D.Sc.
-(Doctor of Dental Science) primarily engaged in the independent practice of general or specialized dentistry or dental surgery.
+(Doctor of Dental Medicine) or D.D.S.
+(Doctor of Dental Surgery) primarily engaged in the independent practice of general or specialized dentistry or dental surgery.
 These practitioners operate private or group practices in their own offices (e.g., centers, clinics) or in the facilities of others, such as hospitals or HMO medical centers.
 They can provide either comprehensive preventive, cosmetic, or emergency care, or specialize in a single field of dentistry.

 This industry group comprises establishments of independent health practitioners (except physicians and dentists).